andremarques023/vsts-extensions/Src/DiagnosticTasks/README.md

 Currently, this extension has the following tasks:

+* Add Build Tag - Add a tag for the current build.
-* Log Variables - Logs predefined variables provided by Build or Release Management to the console.
+* Log Variables - Log predefined variables provided by Build or Release Management to the console.
-* Update Build Number - Updates the build number for the current build.
+* Update Build Number - Update the build number for the current build.

+## Add Build Tag

+Builds can be tagged for easy searching.
+This task adds a tag for the current build.
+The following options are available:

+* Tag - The tag to add to the build.

 ## Log Variables